 Today, SIPRI celebrates the launch of SIPRI Yearbook 2019 by making all editions from 1969 to 2016 available for free download.
-Originally published with the aim to ‘produce a factual and balanced account of a controversial subject—the arms race and attempts to stop it’, the Yearbook has evolved to cover a variety of topics in armaments, disarmament and international security and transformed into an indispensable reference work.
+Originally published with the aim to ‘produce a factual and balanced account of a controversial subject—the arms race and attempts to stop it’, the SIPRI Yearbook has evolved to cover a variety of topics within armaments, disarmament and international security and has become an indispensable reference work.

 50-day social media campaign